Ride: Shuswap Lake Area

 27.1 km - Esso Station

-29.0 km - Scotch Creek Provincial Park picnic site
+29.0 km - Shuswap Lake Provincial Park (Scotch Creek) picnic site

-There is a neat old wooden deck, single lane bridge near Scotch Creek (2013).
+There is a neat old wooden deck, single lane bridge near Scotch Creek (not sure if it survived the fire).
 The road to Scotch Creek has a few nice corners, but it is not as twisty as the other roads listed here.
 There are some moderately long straight sections too.
-Check out the salmon run in late summer / early fall along the Adams River (TsĂștswecw Provincial Park / Roderick Haig Brown Provincial Park).
-There are some really nice walking trails in the park.
+Check out the salmon run in late summer / early fall along the Adams River in Tsútswecw (Roderick Haig Brown) Provincial Park.
+There are / were some really nice walking trails in the park.